Tagovailoa throws 3 picks, Packers defeat Dolphins 26-20 - WHIZ News

+The Packers had a season-high four takeaways in the game — three interceptions, one fumble recovery.
+Alexander caught one of Green Bay’s three interceptions early in the fourth.

+“That’s how it is.
+You get one pick, more are going to come,” said cornerback Rasul Douglas, who caught the game-sealing pick.
+“Keep catching those, and you keep getting them.
+I’m just glad we caught them.”

-Aaron Rodgers threw for 238 yards and a touchdown and had one interception for the Packers (7-8), who have won their last three games after starting the season 4-8.
+Aaron Rodgers threw for 238 yards and a touchdown and was intercepted once, helping the Packers (7-8) to their third straight win.
+The team is looking to make a playoff push after starting the season 4-8.

-Miami (8-7) lost its fourth straight game and must win its final two to make the postseason.
+After losing four consecutive games, Miami (8-7) now needs two wins or a win at New England and the New York Jets to lose to Seattle in Week 17 to make the postseason.

+“I did not foresee that happening,” Dolphins coach Mike McDaniel said of the end result.
+“I felt strong going into halftime and where our guys were at.
+I didn’t foresee standing up here in this situation.
+I know the team feels the same way.
+It’s another gut check.”

-The Dolphins trailed by six points with a chance to take the lead in the final two minutes, but Tagovailoa threw his third interception in three possessions to end Miami’s comeback bid.
-He threw a pick with about six minutes left that set up a Packers field goal to make it a six-point game.
+After leading by as many as 10, the Dolphins trailed by six points with a chance to take the lead in the final two minutes, but Tagovailoa threw his third interception in three possessions to end Miami’s comeback bid.
+He threw a pick with about six minutes left that set up a Packers field goal.

-Packers kicker Mason Crosby hit a go-ahead field goal early in the fourth after back-to-back turnovers by both offenses.
+Packers kicker Mason Crosby made the go-ahead field goal early in the fourth after back-to-back turnovers by both offenses.

-Undrafted Miami rookie Kader Kohou intercepted a pass by Rodgers intended for Allen Lazard, but the Dolphins gave it right back when cornerback Jaire Alexander intercepted Tagovailoa on the very next play.
+Undrafted Miami rookie Kader Kohou intercepted a pass by Rodgers intended for Allen Lazard, but the Dolphins gave it right back when Alexander intercepted Tagovailoa on the very next play.

-Tyreek Hill had four catches for Miami to give him 113 for the season, setting a Dolphins’ single-season receiving record.
+Tyreek Hill had four catches for Miami to give him 113 for the season, setting a Dolphins’ single-season receptions record previously held by Jarvis Landry.
 Jaylen Waddle added five receptions for 143 yards.

 Miami committed to the run game early, rushing for 82 yards against Green Bay after a season-high 188 yards rushing against Buffalo in Week 15.